echebbi/PlayFX/README.md

 # PlayFX
 PlayFX is a light framework for managing multiple scenes in JavaFX.
 More specifically, it provides an easy way to manage the different states of a JavaFX application and to pass from one to another.
-Moreover, it comes with an embedded [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) system.
+In addition, it comes with an embedded [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) system.

 ## A Work in Progress
 As of now, the work is still in progress and the framework may change in the future.

-## Presentation
+## Quick start

+### Launch the application

+The code required to launch a JavaFX application with `PlayFX` is pretty close to the standard JavaFX's API.

-The heart of the framework is the class [Play](https://github.com/KazeJiyu/playfx/blob/master/src/main/java/fr/kazejiyu/playfx/Play.java).
-Its usage is pretty close to the standard JavaFX's API ; here is a sample of a simple application :
+The heart of the framework is the [Play](https://github.com/KazeJiyu/playfx/blob/master/src/main/java/fr/kazejiyu/playfx/Play.java) class, which represents a set of `Scenes`.
+Its use is demonstrated in the following code snippet :

 ```java
 public class Launcher extends Application {